y-scope/clp/docs/gh-workflows.md

 ## [clp-core-build](../.github/workflows/clp-core-build.yaml)

+This workflow is responsible for:

-This is the main workflow for building (Linux) container images containing CLP-core's dependencies in addition to building CLP-core and unit testing it.
+1. building (Linux) container images containing CLP-core's dependencies, and
+2. building CLP-core and running its unit tests.

 To minimize build times, the jobs in the workflow are organized in the directed acyclic graph (DAG) shown below.

 ```mermaid
 flowchart LR